Happily Ever After - or Maybe Not?

 Updated: May 16

 Do you prefer books with a Happily Ever After ending or those that leave a question open for debate?

 Stories in the Romance genre have a Happily Ever After ending.
 In the Mystery genre, the end reveals "whodunnit".

 Ancient Greeks used "Deus ex Machina" to introduce an unlikely character or power at the last minute who solves an unsolvable problem.
 However, today's reader may be left disappointed by such an unrealistic ending.

-"Out of Brokenness: The Forgotten Followers" features two very different women, each on their own quest.
+Forgotten Followers: from Broken to Bold, features two very different women, each on their own quest.
 Mary of Clopas is struggling with abuse as a child that has left her with crippling anxiety and selective mutism.
-Watch as she takes actions to address her feelings of low self-worth, of being undesirable and undeserving.
+Watch as she takes steps to address her feelings of low self-worth, of being undesirable and undeserving.
 Root for her to find her gifts and her purpose.
 Joanna is broken by loyalty to both sides of her mixed-race heritage.
 Should she continue to pass as a Hebrew and cancel the Greek side of her heritage?
-Should she use her wealth and influence to speak for those of mixed-race who have been victims of racism?
+Should she use her wealth and influence to speak for those of mixed race who have been victims of racism?
 A lot is at risk for her: she could lose her husband, her child, her friends, the grandfather who raised her, her wealth, and her home.
 Will she think it is worth it to let others know of her mixed-race heritage?

 How do you feel about novels that resolve the main character's quest while leaving some things vague for interpretation or discussion?
 Do you prefer a tidy happily ever after, with all challenges resolved?